wendahere/JAWS/Sean.md

 iii) Scroll down until you see this page.
 ![IMAGE ALT TEXT HERE](https://i.imgur.com/Gcpp0Qp.png) Download the x86-64 file(can be any of them) and run it on your computer.
-If you are a begineer, just put all the options as default except for changing the option to adding it to path
+If you are a begineer, just put all the options as default except for changing the option to adding it to path showen in the image below
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc4Nzk4MTUzMywtMTg1NjM5NDExMywxMT
+eyJoaXN0b3J5IjpbMTgyMTY0NzQ5NSwtMTg1NjM5NDExMywxMT
 k2OTc3MzA1LDE2MDEwOTgzNjddfQ==
 -->